zoushipeng/goahead/doc/paks/exp-js/README.md

 ## render-js

-The render-js service smartly selects supplied Javascript files.
+The render-js service intelligently selects minified or non-minified Javascript files.
 By default, it selects minified scripts if a corresponding source map file with a 'min.map' extension is present.
-Otherwise, non-minified Javascript files with a plain 'js' extension will be selected.
+Otherwise, non-minified Javascript files with a plain .js extension will be selected.

-### Configuration

-* files &mdash; List of scripts to render.
-Defaults to [ 'lib/**.js*, '!lib/**.map' ]

 The render-js service also provides the `renderScript` API which generates &lt;script&gt; elements for selected script files.
 The order of generated script elements will match the required order as specified by Pak dependencies.